 Students should:

-• Meet with their major advisor to make sure all requirements for the major will be completed and to discuss future plans.
+- Meet with their major advisor to make sure that they will complete the major and to discuss their plans for the future.

-• Visit the Center for Undergraduate Research and Fellowships (CURF) if considering research or information on post-graduate fellowships and scholarships.
+- Visit the Center for Undergraduate Research and Fellowships (CURF) for information on post-graduate fellowships and scholarships.

-• Check with Career Services for information about graduate study and applying for jobs.
+- Check with Career Services for information about graduate study.